 The structure viewer can be launched through the sequence ID context menu.
-Select $Structure \Rightarrow View\ PDB\ entry \Rightarrow <PDB\ ID>$.
+Select Structure \Rightarrow View PDB entry $\Rightarrow \langle PDB | ID \rangle$.
 The structure will be downloaded or loaded from the local file system, and shown as a ribbon diagram coloured according to the associated sequence in the current alignment view (Figure 2.2 (right)).
 The structure can be rotated by clicking and dragging in the structure window.
 The structure can be zoomed using the mouse scroll wheel (if available).
 Moving the mouse cursor over a sequence to which the structure is linked in the alignment panel highlights the respective residue's sidechain atoms.
 The sidechain highlight may be obscured by other parts of the molecule.
 Similarly, moving the cursor over the structure shows a tooltip and highlights the corresponding residue in the alignment.
-Again, the highlight may not be in the visible portion of the current alignment view - you may have to manually move the alignment scroll bars and/or un-hide columns.
+Often, the position highlighted may not be in the visible portion of the current alignment view.
+If the alignment window's View \Rightarrow Automatic Scrolling option is not selected, then you may have to manually move the alignment scroll bars to see the highlighted region.